ipython/ipython/docs/source/interactive/python-ipython-diff.rst

     ...

-A single question mark before or after an object available in the current name-space will show help relative to this object:
+A single question mark before or after an object available in the current namespace will show help relative to this object:

 .. code-block:: ipython